 In 2014 the lace and lace machinery collections of Nottingham City Museums & Galleries were designated as being of ‘National Importance’ by Arts Council England.
-We have since been awarded funding from the Arts Council of England Designation Scheme to preserve the collection and help develop a new gallery at Nottingham Castle to showcase the city’s lace-making past.
+We have since been awarded funding from the Designation Development Fund with the aim of enhancing knowledge of the collection, conserving the more fragile elements of it and making the collections more accessible.
+In addition the HLF funded Castle project will deliver a new gallery at Nottingham Castle to showcase the city’s lace-making past.

 The Lace Unravelled Symposium will take place at Wollaton Hall and at Newstead Abbey, dual settings for our lace and lace making collections.
 Wollaton Hall is an Elizabethan country house of the 1580s located in the heart of Nottingham.
 The house hosts the Nottingham Natural History Museum and Nottingham Industrial Museum, home to Nottingham’s lace machinery displays.
 Nottingham’s rich and varied lace collection is itself located at Newstead Abbey, a beautiful historic house set in a glorious rural estate, and the ancestral home of romantic poet Lord Byron.

 The scope of the event will be international and will include papers from international speakers from major collections as well as from the Nottingham City Museums & Galleries collections team.
 It will also include artists and will reflect multiple perspectives of lace as a product and as a contemporary art form and inspiration.

 The Nottingham City Museums Lace Unravelled project team are holding another roadshow (after the success of our October venture in Long Eaton) for you to bring along any items related to the lace industry for discussion or perhaps for donation.
 We’d also love it if you have any photographs or stories from the lace industry to share with us.

 This will be held in Nottingham in the New Year, date, location and time details will be coming soon!